oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/accessing-the-domain/port-forward.md

   The `--address` option only accepts numeric IP addresses or localhost (comma-separated) as a value.

-  For example, to enable Administration console access at `http://my-ip-address:32015/console`, the command:
+  For example, to enable Administration Console access at `http://my-ip-address:32015/console`, the command:

   ```shell